 Measuring principle Proline Prosonic Flow uses a measurement method based on the transit time difference.
-Measuring system The device consists of a transmitter and a sensor.
-The device is available as a compact version: The transmitter and sensor form a mechanical unit.
-For information on the structure of the device $\rightarrow \square$ 15
+Measuring system The measuring system consists of a transmitter and a sensor.
+The transmitter and sensor are mounted in physically separate locations.
+They are interconnected by connecting cables.
+For information on the structure of the device $\rightarrow \triangleq 14$